leddt/handmade-ray-dotnetcore/README.md

 ### Episode 00 - Making a Simple Raycaster
 https://www.youtube.com/watch?v=ZAeU3Z0PmcU

 For this episode I followed Casey's implementation pretty closely.
+I took some liberties in organizing the code slightly differently, but the core algorithms are the same.

 Instead of writing my own bitmap writing code, I used the `CoreCompat.System.Drawing.v2` package.
 For vectors I'm using `System.Numerics`.

 ### Episode 01 - Multithreading
 https://www.youtube.com/watch?v=ZAeU3Z0PmcU